How to Revoke Smart Contract Allowances (Stay Safe) 2026

 - Refresh the page to verify removal

-- The approval should no longer appear in the list
+- The approval should no longer appear; past transfers cannot be reversed by revoking

 Gas Costs Explained